Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Numerical simulations

 \subsection{Simulation runs}

 The list of all runs we performed is presented in Table~\ref{tab:table1Gas}.
-For both models (Jiang and slim disc), we explored five different values of $\epsilon_{\rm c}$: $10^{-3}$, $10^{-5}$, $10^{-6}$, and $0$, the last one describing a model without BH feedback.
+For both models (Jiang and slim disc), we explored three different values of $\epsilon_{\rm c}$ -- $10^{-3}$, $10^{-5}$, $10^{-6}$ -- and we named the corresponding simulations as J1e-3, J1e-5, J1e-6 and M1e-3, M1e-5, M1e-6, respectively.
+For completeness, we also considered a model without BH feedback, assuming $\epsilon_{\rm c} = 0$.
 These choices of $\epsilon_{\rm c}$ are motivated by the attempt to simulate different modes of mechanical feedback, wherein lower values of $\epsilon_{\rm c}$ correspond to even more collimated bipolar jets.
 The default value $\epsilon_{\rm c}=10^{-3}$ is the value commonly adopted in this kind of simulations \citep[e.g.][]{Capelo2015,SouzaLima2017}.
-Then we progressively reduce this value by 1 dex, until Jiang and slim disc models show similar behaviour (i.e. when $\epsilon_{\rm c} = 10^{-6}$).
+Then we progressively reduce this value by 1 dex, until Jiang and slim disc models show similar behaviour (i.e. when $\epsilon_{\rm c} = 10^{-6}$), when the coupling is reduced to the point at which feedback by the BH does not affect significantly the mass growth.
 We report in addition the case without feedback, $\epsilon_{\rm FB}=\epsilon_{\rm c}=0$, although we will not discuss its results in detail and we will present only the most representative runs among the whole set that we have performed: the slim disc and Jiang models with $\epsilon_{\rm c}=10^{-3}$, $10^{-5}$, and $10^{-6}$.
 In addition, we performed two runs, STD1e-3 and STD1e-5, where we impose a (standard) Eddington-limited growth (with $\epsilon_{\rm r} = 0.1$) and adopt two different values for the coupling efficiency, $\epsilon_{\rm c}=10^{-3}$ and $10^{-5}$.
 These additional runs will not be discussed in detail, but they will be mentioned in comparison with SE models.
 Finally, for completeness, in the Appendix we present the results of two additional simulations of the slim disc model (Ma01e-3, and Ma01e-6), assuming a non-spinning BH ($a = 0$) and two values of the coupling efficiency, $\epsilon_{\rm c}=10^{-3}$, and $10^{-6}$.